Construction Update - May 4, 2015

 Construction Update - April 16, 2015

-Pending weather, one eastbound lane on Lake Shore Boulevard (at Leslie Street) will be closed this weekend in order to carry out track installation and concrete pouring at the centre of the intersection.
+Over the April 18 and 19 weekend, one eastbound lane on Lake Shore Boulevard (at Leslie Street) was closed in order to carry out track installation and concrete pouring at the centre of the intersection.

-- Eastbound Lake Shore Boulevard (at Leslie Street) will be reduced to a single lane in addition to an east-to-north left turning lane.
+- Eastbound Lake Shore Boulevard (at Leslie Street) reduced to a single lane in addition to an east-to-north left turning lane.

-- Right turns from Leslie Street northbound to Lake Shore Boulevard eastbound will be prohibited.
+- Right turns from Leslie Street northbound to Lake Shore Boulevard eastbound were prohibited.

 - No change to the westbound direction on Lake Shore Boulevard.

-- As a result of City emergency work (see below), the northbound lane on Leslie Street, south of the Canadian Tire plaza, will be temporarily converted to a southbound lane from Friday, April 17 at 3:00 p.m. to Monday, April 20 before the morning rush hour.
+- As a result of City emergency work (see below), the northbound lane on Leslie Street, south of the Canadian Tire plaza, was also temporarily converted to a southbound lane from Friday, April 17 at 3:00 p.m. to Monday, April 20.

 City work at Lake Shore Boulevard and Carlaw Avenue

-The City of Toronto will be conducting emergency work in the vicinity of the Lake Shore Boulevard and Carlaw Avenue intersection.
-This work is unrelated to the Leslie Barns project, but will result in additional traffic restrictions.
-Details about this City work can be found here under "News Releases and Media Advisories".
+The City of Toronto conducted emergency work in the vicinity of the Lake Shore Boulevard and Carlaw Avenue intersection.
+This work was unrelated to the Leslie Barns project, but resulted in additional traffic restrictions.

 Construction Update – April 10, 2015